 11.12.
-EURO iSTOXX BANKS GR DECREMENT 50 INDEX
+EURO ISTOXX BANKS GR DECREMENT 50 INDEX

-The EURO iSTOXX Banks GR Decrement 50 index replicates the returns of an investment into the underlying index with a constant dividend markdown expressed in index points that are subtracted on an accrued basis.
+The EURO iSTOXX Banks GR Decrement 50 index replicates the returns of an investment into the underlying index with a constant dividend markdown expressed in index points that are subtracted on an accrued basis (using an Actual/365 Fixed day count convention).
 Consequently, due to the index points being subtracted, the EURO iSTOXX Banks GR Decrement 50 index is underperforming the standard gross return indices that include a full dividend investment.